 Spot Dolphins on a Cruise Around the Bay of Islands

 One of the best things to do in Northland New Zealand includes heading across to the Bay of Islands.
 Jump on a cruise that will show you some of the lesser-seen and most beautiful view of the Northland Coast and sail you around some of the more secluded islands and bays in the region.
-A Bay of Island cruise also offers the chance to swim with dolphins.
+A Bay of Island cruise also offers the chance to spot dolphins.
 The Bay of Islands is home to dolphins all year round, and you have a 95% chance of seeing them on your cruise.
 If you sail on a day where you don’t see dolphins then you’ll get a free voucher to try again another day.

 Experience the Beautiful Landscape of Northland New Zealand by Bicycle